 National Dissertation Day

-The History Of National Dissertation Day
+The History of National Dissertation Day

-Tips For Writing The Best Dissertation
+Tips for Writing the Best Dissertation

 • Pick a good dissertation advisor.

-• Gather all of your notes before starting.
+• Gather all your notes before starting.

 • Take frequent breaks, but don’t procrastinate.